an-distr/js-streams/ArrayAccumulator/README.md

-// Create accumulator with constant emit size and lazy specify data. const accumulator = new ArrayAccumulator(2) for await (const value of accumulator.pushpull(array)) { // pushpull function is Push and pull at the same time. console.log(value)
+// Create accumulator with constant emit size and lazy specify data. const accumulator = new ArrayAccumulator(2) for await (const value of accumulator.pullpush(array)) { // pullpush function is Push and pull at the same time. console.log(value)
   // [1, 2]
   // [3, 4]